Zhuomin-Zhou/MSclassification_pytorch/README.md

 There are three classification models (ResNet18, VGG16, AlexNet), which are all included in backbone_Min.py

-The train_test.py includes the train and test.
+you can use train_test.py to train and test the models.

-You can change the model in the function to switch the model.